 Are they more quiet and shut-in than before?

 Have they talked about suicide seriously?
-Serious talk includes: 1.
+The serious talk includes: 1.
 The Means (like a gun or pills).
 2. A Method to use Means.
 3. A Plan to use Method and Means.

 Check out this link for more help recognizing the signs.